tomassalvatore/cryptolife-salvatore/README.md

 ## The future is now!

-Get all you need for your daily life with Crypto Coins!
+Get all you need for your daily life with Cryptocurrency!